Jmete/youtube-dislikes/README.md

 Random Forest was our best model that displayed good performance while still being fairly balanced across multiple classes, although we do notice a sharp decrease in performance for neutral videos.

 **On our test set we scored**:
-Accuracy Score: 0.8223223223223223
-F1 scores: {'f1_weighted': 0.797295771380408, 'f1_macro': 0.5991905900408122, 'f1_micro': 0.8223223223223223}
-MCC: 0.5648954052150839
+- Accuracy score of 82%
+- F1 Weighted score of 80%
+- MCC score of 0.56

+## Performance Disclaimer
+This model was trained on english videos ONLY.
+Due to our imbalanced dataset (“good” videos are more prevalent than “bad” or “neutral” videos), we focused on various F1 scores, Accuracy, and MCC (Matthews correlation coefficient) to track model performance.

-**Note:** Our model was trained on english videos.
-While we do believe our model will still perform fairly well due to the impact of other features, we can't guarantee any accuracy metrics on non-english videos, especially due to current limitations in the sentiment analysis library used.
-We recognize this may introduce bias into the model, and hopefully can improve it in the future.
+While we do believe our model will still perform fairly well due to the impact of other features, we can’t guarantee any accuracy metrics on non-english videos, especially due to current limitations in the sentiment analysis library used.
+We recognize these elements may introduce bias into the model, and hopefully can improve it in the future!

 ## How Do I Run The Pipeline?
  **We have developed a shell script to run our pipeline to download data, process it, and export a trained machine learning model that can be used to classify videos as negative, neutral, or positive**.
 The steps are as follows: